The cosmopolitan island

 Two countries on the same island with two different atmospheres: on the one hand, France and its gentle and calm lifestyle.
 On the other, the exuberance and nocturnal madness of the Netherlands.
 Going to Saint Martin is an incredible experience back-dropped by white sandy beaches.

 Sometimes Dutch, sometimes French, Saint Martin is primarily international.
 Frequented by an American clientele attracted by its climate and lagoons, the island has kept its Creole charm, despite the tourist success.
-From the wooden houses of Cul-de-Sac to the hiking trails of Paradise Peak, pockets of undisturbed nature and authenticity make this island the tiny pearl of the Antilles.
+From the wooden houses of Cul-de-Sac to the hiking trails of Pic Paradis, pockets of undisturbed nature and authenticity make this island the tiny pearl of the Antilles.
 On the Dutch side, English is the dominant tongue, and there are more people, more noise, and more hustle and bustle.

 Practical Information about Saint Martin

 - See all

 - Visits and activities

 trek - nature